nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The UserUniversityList class stores 2 important things the `universityName` and a list of UserModuleMapping under `myModules` Each list is identified using the universityName.
 Users can only create 1 list for each partner university and this is managed by the
-UserUniversityListManager in 1.8.2.
+UserUniversityListManager.
 A notable function in UserUniversityList is `setFavourite` which will be used in the favourite function to help users manage multiple lists and note down their favourites

 #### UserUniversityListManager